 dentists are deeply concerned about aspects of the OHIP, and the implications for the viablity of NHS dentistry.

-As of January 2019, only one of the 41 Actions in the OHIP has been completed, and there is still a lack of detail on the timescales for the rest.
+As of July 2019, only two of the 41 actions in the OHIP have been completed, and there is still a lack of detail on the timescales for the rest.